rjmeats/BritishRainfall/Obituaries/readme.md

 * **BR_Obituaries_text.pdf** contains text extracted from these obituary page images using the Tesseract-OCR tool.
 The main purpose of the text file is to provide a searchable version of the combined obituaries; BR_Obituaries.pdf or the original British Rainfall volumes can then be used to read the relevant material more easily.

+* **Alexander_Buchan_Obituary.pdf** contains the full obituary pages for Alexander Buchan, from Symon's Meteorological Magazine, July 1907 edition - British Rainfall only has a short obituary for him, referencing this fuller one.
+The scanned magazine is available on the [Met Office Archive site](https://digital.nmla.metoffice.gov.uk/IO_d4bc41c5-baea-4e98-9664-3d85e5dacc68/).